Pigeonhole protocol specification

 replica returns for a successful read.
 Padding is applied at the outer

-ReplicaMessageReplyInnerMessage level; this struct carries no
+ReplicaMessageReplyInnerMessage level; this struct carries no padding of its

 struct replica_read_reply {